DimitrieStoica/anotherstoic.github.io/data-structures/trees/README.md

 - used to eliminate parts of the search base for a more efficient search

 ## Balanced vs. Unbalanced
-1. Complete Binary Tree: every level of the tree is fully filled, except for perhaps the last level (always left to right)
+1. `Complete Binary Tree`: every level of the tree is fully filled, except for perhaps the last level (always left to right)

 > It can be represented as an array: Parent position n -> Children 2n+1 & Children 2n+2

-2. Full Binary Tree: every node has zero or two children - no nodes with only one children
+2. `Full Binary Tree`: every node has zero or two children - no nodes with only one children
-3. Perfect Binary Tree: both full and complete, all leaf nodes are at the same level
+3. `Perfect Binary Tree`: both full and complete - all leaf nodes are at the same level

 ## Time complexity of operations